 - Ladakh Inner Line Permits are required for Indian Tourists and Ladakh Protected Area Permits (PAP) are required for foreigners.
 These permits are required in Ladakh in order to visit the inner line places like Nubra Valley, Khardung La, Pangong Tso, Tso Moriri, Dah, Hanu Villages, Man, Merak, Nyoma, Loma Bend, Turtuk, Tyakshi, Chusul, Hanle, Digger La, Tangyar.
 Both Protected Area Permits (PAP) and Inner Line Permits (ILP) are available online from the official website www.lahdclehpermit.in of Leh administration.
 All tourists can go through the website to obtain the inner line permits.
 You need to pay an Environment fee of Rs 300, Red Cross Fund fee of Rs 100 and inner line permit fee of Rs 20 per day per person to get these permits.
 You need to provide a valid photo ID proof to apply for these Inner Line Permits in Ladakh.
 More details can be seen in this lovely link https://devilonwheels.com/how-to-get-ladakh-inner-line-permits-online/

-- Acclimatization is the key.
+- Acclimatization is the key to success of this 7 days Ladakh Trip Itinerary.
 Else, AMS – Acute Mountain Sickness or Altitude Sickness – is likely to hit you at these heights.
 Most of the cases will be mild and result in nausea, headaches, sleeplessness.
 For more details please check this http://www.nlm.nih.gov/medlineplus/ency/article/000133.htm

 - Driving in hills takes more time and speeds are drastically reduced as road condition may not good.
 Always have buffer time to allow delays due to landslides and flooding of roads.